tonysm/bootcamp.turbo-laravel.com/resources/docs/creating-chirps.md

 ### Adding The Form

-Let's update our `index` action in the `ChirpController` to render the view that will display the listing of Chirps, but also the link to create a Chirp:
+Let's update our `index` action in the `ChirpController` to render the view that will display the listing of Chirps and a link to create a Chirp.
+We'll also update the `create` action to render the view that will display the form to create Chirps:

 ```php
 <?php